 Despite great advancements made in digital technologies and best practices over the last twenty years, leveraging digital transformation to improve performance and gain a competitive advantage continue to be a challenge for too many companies outside of the technology industry.
 Realizing that digital transformation is primarily a management challenge is an important step to achieve a successful outcome.

-A recent survey of directors, CEOs, and senior executives found that digital transformation (DT) risk is their #1 concern in 2019.
-Yet 70% of all DT initiatives do not reach their goals.
-Of the $1.3 trillion that was spent on DT last year, it was estimated that $900 billion went to waste.
+A recent survey of Board Members, CEOs, and senior executives found that 70% of all digital transformation initiatives did not reach their goals.
+Of the $1.3 trillion that was spent on digital transformation last year, it is estimated that $900 billion went to waste.

-About ten years ago, a famous technology entrepreneur and venture capitalist wrote:
+About ten years ago, Marc Andreessen, an established technology entrepreneur and venture capitalist, famously wrote:

 Software is eating the world.
 Companies in every industry needs to assume that a software revolution is coming.